MatthiasHertel21/ttn-devices-on-map/README.md

 # feel free to use it as you like
 - It's just a litle shot for one ttn application / one device ...
 I did no testing for more complex setups
-- runs fin at android 6 / S6 ... no further testing
+- runs fine at S6 / android 6  ... no further testing